Education and Research Executive Board

 - Center for Corporate Performance & Sustainability

 She has over two decades of hands-on experience in sustainability in manufacturing organizations working in organizations globally.
-She founded the consulting firm Labeling Sustainability to help building product manufacturers understand their product and operational impacts.
-Denice has consistently helped her clients to reduce energy, waste, and hazardous raw material inputs from their products.
-Also, she helps organizations to communicate their efforts to their stakeholders.
+She founded the consulting firm Labeling Sustainability to help building product manufacturers understand their product and operational impacts and to communicate their efforts to their stakeholders.